tsgates/arch-wiki-markdown/wiki/Fcitx.md

 problems, Fcitx cannot provide any fix or support.
 This is the same with any other input method framework, so please use toolkit (gtk/qt) input method modules instead of xim whenever possible

+Note:Gtk2 uses /usr/lib/gtk-2.0/2.10.0/immodules.cache as immodule cache
+file since 2.24.20.
+If you have set GTM_IM_MODULE_FILE environment variable or do not use install script of official packages to update the cache, please change/clear the environment variable and use /usr/bin/gtk-query-immodules-2.0 --update-cache to update immodule cache.

 -   Re-login to make such environment effective.